arthurfelipebr/bludash/README.md

 # Blu Imports Dashboard

 This project is an internal dashboard for Blu Imports.
-It is split into a React frontend (built with Vite) and a Node.js/Express backend that stores data in PostgreSQL.
+It is split into a React frontend (built with Vite) and a Node.js/Express backend that stores data in SQLite.

 ## Requirements
 - **Node.js** (version 18 or later)
-- **PostgreSQL** server
+- **SQLite** (no separate server required)

 ## Quick Start (Development)